TopDevBeast53/helix-smart-contract/solana_anchor/README.md

 ```sh
 solana-keygen new
 ```
-After installing a program, you can use the anchor CLI to build and emit an IDL, from which clients can be generated.:
+After installing a program, you can use the anchor CLI to build.:

 ```sh
 anchor build